 #2 – Everyday deep learning example where algorithms are used.

 - Google Search – That’s no surprise, right?

-- Google Translate – If my understanding is correct, TensorFlow was used to create the algorithms that are able to read and translate languages on Google Translate.
+- Google Translate – If my understanding is correct, TensorFlow was used to create the algorithms that can read and translate languages on Google Translate.

-- Google Maps – And deep learning image recognition is able to scan a photo of a landmark like the Statue of Liberty and then using Google Maps give you the GPS coordinates.
+- Google Maps – And deep learning image recognition can scan a photo of a landmark like the Statue of Liberty and then using Google Maps give you the GPS coordinates.

 Now that’s powerful coding!

 I never connected these dots before, but if you look around there are more examples of deep learning frameworks all around us: face recognition at airports, traffic management in your city, and crunching data for elections…